 Note: Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the municipal clerk.

 You may also request and vote an absentee ballot in the clerk's office or other specified location during normal business hours or if necessary by appointment.

-The first day to vote an absentee ballot in person in the clerk's office for the 2017 Spring General Election is as follows: TBD
+The first day to vote an absentee ballot in person in the clerk's office for the 2019 Spring General Election is as follows: March 18, 2019.

-The deadline for voting an absentee ballot in person in the clerk's office is 5:00 p.m. on the Friday before the election.
-(Please Note: Town Hall closes at 12 Noon on Fridays.
-In-person absentee voting after office hours must be done by appointment only).
+The deadline for voting an absentee ballot in person in the clerk's office is Noon on the Friday before the election.
 No in-person absentee voting may occur on the day before the election.

 The municipal clerk will deliver voted ballots returned on or before election day to the proper polling place or counting location before the polls close.
 Any ballots received after the polls close will not be counted.